Project number: 16

 Pickup/drop-off location and times

-Volunteers will meet outside the Real Journeys Ferry Terminal in Bluff at 10:00 am on Monday 7 March, where they will be collected by either the DOC Southern Winds vessel or the Hananui vessel.
-Volunteers will be returned to Bluff after 2 pm on Wednesday 16 March.
+Volunteers will meet outside the Stewart Island Experience Terminal in Bluff at 8.30 am, where they will be collected by either the DOC Southern Winds vessel or the Hananui vessel.
+Volunteers will be returned to Bluff after 2.00 pm on the final day.

 Contribution towards food and transport